 More details about the festival programme will be announced soon.

 After a year of reckoning come and gone, in 2021 reality is anything but in balance.
 Waves of counter-narratives continue to bloom and subvert our knowledge base, flooding the frameworks that once navigated our senses of being and belonging.
 Driven by the fusion of the physical and virtual realms – Europe now watches as a young generation of makers attempt to foster a new cultural literacy; searching, breaking, and reworking their mediums and conceptual moulds.
 But can we define a direction in all this disorder?
 Within this climate of hybrid experimentation, we are witnessing the forging of new realities each day.
 What new forms of making, narrating and reading are here to stay, and what can we just make out on the horizon ahead?

-Around 10 artists will explore the festival's main theme in a hybrid exhibition, showcasing their work at Melkweg Expo and in an online environment.
+10+1 artists will explore the festival's main theme in a hybrid exhibition, showcasing their work at Melkweg Expo and in an online environment.
 The projects were selected through an open call for all the talents who have joined the platform in the past four years.
-The show is curated by Marina Paulenka (Artistic Director of Organ Vida and former Artistic Director of Unseen).
-The artists will be announced in July.
+The show is curated by Marina Paulenka (Co-Founder of Organ Vida and former Artistic Director of Unseen).
+Here are the selected artists to the show: